March 30, 2015

 The Good, The Bad, and The Ugly

 If you haven’t lost a client yet as a freelancer, I promise you likely will in the future.
 It’s not always the fault of your own or even your client.
 Sometimes things just get in the way such as budgets, timeframes, communication, personal matters and more.
-As a freelancer myself I have learned so much from losing a client that it has made me a better business person as a result.
+As a freelancer myself, I have learned so much from losing a client that it has made me a better business person as a result.
 It’s funny how with the bad comes the good.
 Let me shed some light on this with my own experience.

 I had a client from the start of my freelancing career that kept me busy and I was grateful for it.
 I found them via Craigslist which seems sketchy from the start but I have to tell you, my best clients have come from replying to job listings on that website.
 Dead serious.

-With this specific client budgeting was a major hassle.
+With this specific client, budgeting was a major hassle.
 No amount I would quote was cheap enough for the work to be performed.
 They constantly shot back different requirements based on my estimates I quoted per project.
 I wasn’t happy and was working for very little even though there was a lot of work coming in.
-After a while, I realized I wasn’t valuing my own craft like a real creative should.
-Until you believe in yourself will you realize that not every client deserves your attention.
+After a while, I realized I wasn’t valuing my own craft as a real creative should.
+Until you believe in yourself will you realize that not every client deserves your attention?
 It’s certainly about money but you ultimately want to be happy doing what you do.

-The work I performed was web design for a lot of basic themes for WordPress or e-Commerce based websites.
+The work I performed was a web design for a lot of basic themes for WordPress or e-Commerce based websites.
 Some of these websites were designed for specific niches like churches or small businesses.
-A lot of the design was rushed because client expected turn around times way sooner than I was expecting.
+A lot of the design was rushed because the client expected to turn around times way sooner than I was expecting.
 Rather than make the client unhappy, in hopes of keeping them as my client, I agreed to their own terms by disregarding my own(boy was that a mistake).
-I worked my ass off to get the work complete in the timeframe they wanted.
-As you can probably guess, this was a red flag from the start and it’s really my own fault for not negotiating terms up front before committing to each project.
+I worked my ass off to get the work completed in the timeframe they wanted.
+As you can probably guess, this was a red flag from the start and it’s really my own fault for not negotiating terms upfront before committing to each project.
 Budgets decreased per project as expectations of my services increased (super mega red flag).
 I was working myself into a hole until one day I had enough.
 I wanted to be valued more for my work and given a realistic timeframe to complete it in.
 I thought of different ways to try and convey my concerns to the client until I decided I really didn’t need the client after all.
-I confronted with my client about a rate increase and in the end I practically tripled my rate to see if they would still want my services or not.
+I confronted my client about a rate increase and in the end I practically tripled my rate to see if they would still want my services or not.
 Now bear in mind that I did this knowing I had other clients to back up my cause in the event that I lost this client.
 I certainly wouldn’t recommend doing this if this was your only client!

-In the end my rate was to rich for this particular client’s blood.
+In the end, my rate was to rich for this particular client’s blood.
 I was excited and let down at the same time.
 I had just lost a client that brought a lot of profit to my work but also a lot of baggage.
 I felt relieved but scared.
 Losing a client is not easy.
 We as freelancers always want more no matter the effort.
 I didn’t want to lose this client for the repeat work that kept my lights on.
-I knew to succeed you have to fail and that same principle applies with your clients.
-Not a month later, I was contracted by a new client which helped me get my foot in the door with some major brands and corporations.
+I knew to succeed you have to fail and that same principle applies to your clients.
+Not a month later, I was contacted by a new client which helped me get my foot in the door with some major brands and corporations.
 The work so far has been amazing and looking back I can’t believe I wasted so much time on a client that didn’t value me.